chughgarvit/NeuroMotion/readme.md

-# MoveSense: A Multi-Modal Dataset for Combined Activities
+# NeuroMotion: A Multi-Modal Dataset for Combined Activities

 ## About the Dataset
-MoveSense is a dataset designed for research in human activity recognition and gesture analysis using wearable technology.
+NeuroMotion is a dataset designed for research in human activity recognition and gesture analysis using wearable technology.
 It captures a wide range of single-labeled activities performed concurrently in diverse real-world scenarios.

 ![Illustration of activities collected. (a) Head gestures (facial and eye) IMU signatures are captured using an earable device, including specific eye movements and facial expressions. (b) Various scenarios where these activities were performed, such as driving, sitting as a passenger, running on a track, running on a treadmill, and running on a mountain hill.](dataset_images.png)